 In start-ups, colleagues and leadership sit close together.
 Everyone is continuously aware of precisely what's happening within the company.

-This gives start-ups a degree of flexibility and readiness, you probably envy if you work in leadership in a large organisation.
+This gives start-ups a degree of flexibility and readiness, which you probably envy if you work in leadership in a large organisation.

 But you can incorporate this in your company, despite your size.

-If you incorporate carefully thought out KPIs from your junior consultants to the board, your sensors are in place.
+If you incorporate carefully thought-out KPIs from your junior consultants to the board, your sensors are in place.
 Then you can detect signs of a shift in the market long before it turns into a catastrophe and your customers leave.

 Like Audi could see the weakness of the gearbox in the telemetry long before it broke.

 If your organisation are in control of its processes and everybody knows them by heart, you can react to KPIs because you can identify the problems in the organisation.
 You know there are process owners, you can initiate corrective actions, and you can rest assured they will be carried out.